cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 This document will be updated throughout the duration of the project as needed.
 Objects will be removed and added over the course of development.

-There will be four types of objects sent between clients and the server.
-These will be `Update`, `Action`, `ServerError`, and `ClientError`.
+There will be three types of objects sent between clients and the server.
+These will be `Update`, `Action`, and `ServerError`.
 Each of the four objects will have different purposes depending on which properties of the object are filled in or what values are filled in for those properties.

-Clients will send `Action` and `ClientError` objects.
+Clients will send `Action` objects.
 The server will send `Update` and `ServerError` objects.

 An `Action` object will be sent by a client whenever a player wants to perform an action such as registering, logging in, inviting another player, moving a piece on the board, etc...

-A `ClientError` object will be sent by a client whenever there is an error on the client side.

 An `Update` object will be sent by the server whenever the server is responding to a client's action.
 These are things like updating the game board, sending the client their acount information, etc...